GIU-Connect/GIU-Connect/README.md

        - Click on "Android" to register your app.
 Provide your Android package name.

 4. **Obtain Your API Keys:**
    - After registering your app, you'll see your Firebase SDK configuration.
-Copy the `apiKey`, `authDomain`, `projectId`, and other necessary details based on the platform you chose.
+Copy the `apiKey`, `authDomain`, `projectId`, `storageBucket`, `messagingSender`, `appId`, `measurementId` and other necessary details based on the platform you chose.

 5. **Enable Authentication:**
    - Navigate to the **Authentication** section in the Firebase Console.